HelloZhu/AES/README.md

 -----------------------------------

 ### Cocoapods import:
-* Pop is available on CocoaPods.
+* AES is available on CocoaPods.
 Just add the following to your project Podfile:<br />

   ```pod 'AES', '~> 1.0.0'```